oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-data/helidon-data.md

 The split between the files is more one of the stockmanager-database.yaml file contains things that are specific to a database instance, e.g. usernames, passwords, JDBC Urls.
 Wheras the persietence.xml file defines stuff that's not instance specific but is project specific, for example which classes are persisted.

 ### Using path parameters for methods
 In the Storefront object we were processing Java objects directly as out method arguments (the helidon framework was converting them to / from JSON for us)

-For the StockmanagerResource (really I did this just to show it's possible) we are using @PathParams. a path param is basically part of the URL that can contain data, for example a GET method with a `@Path("/stocklevel/{item}")` when called with /stockLevel/Pencil would extract the Pencil and make it available as the PathParam "item"
+For the StockmanagerResource we are using @PathParams.
+A path param is basically part of the URL that can contain data, for example a GET method with a `@Path("/stocklevel/{item}")` when called with /stockLevel/Pencil would extract the Pencil and make it available as the PathParam "item"

-Let's look at the StockResource.createStockLevel method to see how this works (I've removed a bunch of other text here for clarity)
+Let's look at the StockResource.createStockLevel method to see how this works

+- Navigate to folder **resources**
+- Open file **StockResource.java**
+- Locate the method **createStockLevel** approximately in the middle of the file

 ```
 @Path("/{itemName}/{itemCount}")